Federal income tax brackets · Tax year 2021 (filed)

 What is the difference between marginal and effective tax rate in 2021?

 Your marginal rate is the rate on your last dollar of income (your highest bracket).
 Your effective rate is your total tax divided by total income — it is always lower because earlier dollars are taxed at lower rates.
-For $75,000 in 2021, the marginal rate is 22% but the effective rate is only 16.3%.
+For $75,000 of taxable income in 2021, the marginal rate is 22% but the effective rate is only 16.3%.

 Did tax brackets change from 2020 to 2021?